 Heather Young, Blogger and Writer for Ideal Home

 So there you have it.
-White is never really just white but a beautifully uplifting, chic and easy-to-use colour that rarely fails as the main dish in any style of decorating scheme.
+White is never really just white.
+It’s a beautifully uplifting, easy-to-use colour that rarely fails any style decorating scheme.
 From chalky shabby chic bathrooms to modern minimalism, white paint is a gift from the interior design deities.

 Are you ready to turn to the light side?